LysTech/lys/README.md

 ffmpeg -activation_bytes 7935c812 -i "./audiobooks/Churchill_Walking_with_Destiny-LC_64_22050_stereo.aax" -c:a libmp3lame "./audiobooks/churchill.mp3" #converts .aax file to .mp3
 ```

 Then this book needs to be transcribed so that each word is timestamped.
-We do this with [whisper.cpp](https://github.com/ggml-org/whisper.cpp) for performance. [#TODO: provide a script of how to do this].
+We do this with [whisper.cpp](https://github.com/ggml-org/whisper.cpp) for performance.

 To generate a transcript, clone and make the `whisper.cpp` repo, download a model (`large-v3-turbo` is good, smaller models seem quite bad) like this: